GerHobbelt/owemdjee/README.md

 - **pmemkv** [📁](./pmemkv) [🌐](https://github.com/GerHobbelt/pmemkv) -- `pmemkv` is a local/embedded key-value datastore optimized for persistent memory.
 Rather than being tied to a single language or backing implementation, `pmemkv` provides different options for language bindings and storage engines.
 - **pmemkv-bench** [📁](./pmemkv-bench) [🌐](https://github.com/GerHobbelt/pmemkv-bench) -- benchmark for [libpmemkv](https://github.com/pmem/pmemkv/) and its underlying libraries, based on [leveldb's db_bench](https://github.com/google/leveldb).
 The `pmemkv_bench` utility provides some standard read, write & remove benchmarks.
 It's based on the `db_bench` utility included with LevelDB and RocksDB, although the list of supported parameters is slightly different.
 - **qlever** [📁](./qlever) [🌐](https://github.com/GerHobbelt/qlever) -- a SPARQL engine that can efficiently index and query very large knowledge graphs with up to 100 billion triples on a single standard PC or server.
 In particular, QLever is fast for queries that involve large intermediate or final results, which are notoriously hard for engines like Blazegraph or Virtuoso.
+- **unqlite** [📁](./unqlite) [🌐](https://github.com/GerHobbelt/unqlite) --   UnQLite is a Transactional Embedded Database Engine, an in-process software library which implements a self-contained, serverless, zero-configuration, transactional NoSQL database engine.
+UnQLite is a document store database similar to MongoDB, Redis, CouchDB etc. as well a standard Key/Value store similar to BerkeleyDB, LevelDB, etc.

+  Unlike most other NoSQL databases, UnQLite does not have a separate server process.
+UnQLite reads and writes directly to ordinary disk files.
+  A complete database with multiple collections is contained in a single disk file.
+  The database file format is cross-platform; you can freely copy a database between 32-bit and 64-bit systems or between big-endian and little-endian architectures.

+  - BSD licensed product.
+  - Built with a powerful disk storage engine which support O(1) lookup.
+  - Cross-platform file format.
+  - Document store (JSON) database via Jx9.
+  - Pluggable run-time interchangeable storage engine.
+  - Serverless, NoSQL database engine.
+  - Simple, Clean and easy to use API.
+  - Single database file, does not use temporary files.
+  - Standard Key/Value store.
+  - Support cursors for linear records traversal.
+  - Support for on-disk as well in-memory databases.
+  - Support Terabyte sized databases.
+  - Thread safe and full reentrant.
+  - Transactional (ACID) database.
+  - UnQLite is a Self-Contained C library without dependency.
+  - Zero configuration.

 ## metadata & text (OCR et al) -- language detect, suggesting fixes, ...

+- **cld1-language-detect** [📁](./cld1-language-detect) [🌐](https://github.com/GerHobbelt/cld) -- the CLD (Compact Language Detection) library, extracted from the source code for Google's Chromium library.
+CLD1 probabilistically detects languages in Unicode UTF-8 text.
 - **cld2-language-detect** [📁](./cld2-language-detect) [🌐](https://github.com/GerHobbelt/cld2) -- CLD2 probabilistically detects over 80 languages in Unicode UTF-8 text, either plain text or HTML/XML.
 For mixed-language input, CLD2 returns the top three languages found and their approximate percentages of the total text bytes.
 Optionally, it also returns a vector of text spans with the language of each identified.
 The design target is web pages of at least 200 characters (about two sentences); CLD2 is not designed to do well on very short text.
+- **cld3-language-detect** [📁](./cld3-language-detect) [🌐](https://github.com/GerHobbelt/cld3) -- CLD3 is a neural network model for language identification.
+The inference code extracts character ngrams from the input text and computes the fraction of times each of them appears.
+The model outputs BCP-47-style language codes, shown in the table below.
+For some languages, output is differentiated by script.
+Language and script names from Unicode CLDR.
 - **compact_enc_det** [📁](./compact_enc_det) [🌐](https://github.com/GerHobbelt/compact_enc_det) -- Compact Encoding Detection (CED for short) is a library written in C++ that scans given raw bytes and detect the most likely text encoding.
 - **cppjieba** [📁](./cppjieba) [🌐](https://github.com/GerHobbelt/cppjieba) --   the C++ version of the Chinese "Jieba" project: